fpc/FPCSource/utils/dotutils/README.txt

 The file must be contain all files in a give directory grouped:

-Ff a line contains no rule or compile options, the last used rule/compile options for a file in the same directory is reused.
+If a line contains no rule or compile options, the last used rule/compile options for a file in the same directory is reused.

 ```
 src/sysutils.pp=System;-S2